top of page

 A New Albany man has been charged in Clark County with multiple felony offenses following an extensive investigation into allegations involving a juvenile victim.

-Jonathan Lee Rodewig Jr., 23, faces a range of charges including six counts of rape (Level 3 Felony), promotion of child sexual trafficking (Level 3 Felony), child exploitation (Level 4 Felony), possession of child sexual abuse material (Level 5 and Level 6 Felonies), contributing to the delinquency of a minor (Class A Misdemeanor), possession of marijuana (Class B Misdemeanor), and false informing (Class B Misdemeanor).
+Jonathan Lee Rodewig Jr., 23, faces a range of charges.
+These include six counts of rape (Level 3 Felony), promotion of child sexual trafficking (Level 3 Felony), child exploitation (Level 4 Felony), possession of child sexual abuse material (Level 5 and Level 6 Felonies), contributing to the delinquency of a minor (Class A Misdemeanor), possession of marijuana (Class B Misdemeanor), and false informing (Class B Misdemeanor).

 The investigation began in late August 2025 after Charlestown police responded to a report of a missing juvenile.
 The youth was later located arriving at the Charlestown Police Department in a vehicle driven by Rodewig.
 Officers detected the odor of marijuana and recovered evidence from the vehicle.
 Rodewig was initially taken into custody on charges of contributing to the delinquency of a minor and possession of marijuana.